tobytwigger/laravel-translate/docs/_docs/ui-documentation.md

 This is a work in progress

-Frontend page to manage and update translations in the database, allowing for customising individual translations.
+Frontend page to manage and update translations in the database, allowing for customizing individual translations.